pnewstein/QuestByCycle/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, your help is appreciated.
-Please refer to CONTRIBUTING.md for guidelines on how to contribute to BikeHunt.
+Please refer to CONTRIBUTING.md for guidelines on how to contribute to QuestByCycle.

 ## License